ThomasVitale/llm-apps-java-spring-ai/03-structured-output/structured-output-ollama/README.md

 Converting the LLM output to structured Java objects via Ollama.

-## Running the application
+## Ollama

 The application relies on Ollama for providing LLMs.
 You can either run Ollama locally on your laptop, or rely on the Testcontainers support in Spring Boot to spin up an Ollama service automatically.
+If you choose the first option, make sure you have [Ollama](https://ollama.ai) installed and running on your laptop.
-Either way, Spring AI will take care of pulling the needed Ollama models if not already available in your instance.
+Either way, Spring AI will take care of pulling the needed Ollama models when the application starts, if they are not available yet on your machine.

-### Ollama as a native application

-First, make sure you have [Ollama](https://ollama.ai) installed on your laptop.

-Then, run the Spring Boot application.
+## Running the application

+If you're using the native Ollama application, run the application as follows.

 ```shell
 ./gradlew bootRun
 ```

-### Ollama as a dev service with Testcontainers

-The application relies on the native Testcontainers support in Spring Boot to spin up an Ollama service at startup time.
+If you want to rely on the native Testcontainers support in Spring Boot to spin up an Ollama service at startup time, run the application as follows.

 ```shell
 ./gradlew bootTestRun